The Organizational Structure

 • Developing and reviewing of the national standards and practices for aerodrome design, operation and maintenance, and engineering specifications;

-• Developing and issuing orders, requirements, advisory circulars and guidance material relating to aerodrome standards and practices;
+• Developing and issuing orders, requirements, advisory circulars and guidance material relating to aerodrome standards and safety;

 • Notifying the Aeronautical Information Service (AIS) of the certified aerodrome data and reviewing any amendments to aerodrome manuals and notifying the AIS of the changes to be made in AIS publications;

-• Coordinating with the AIS in the review of any notification received from an aerodrome operator and other agencies and service providers such as air traffic services and security;
+• Coordinating with the AIS, Security Division, other agencies and service providers such as air traffic services;

 • Conducting periodic inspection of the aerodrome physical characteristics, facilities, equipment, operating procedures and aerodrome operator’s safety management system;